johnsona128-coder/FitnessGym-api/README.md

-5. Not go to you browser and verify that you have a functional API.
+5. Now go to you browser and verify that you have a functional API.

 http://localhost:3001 -- Should return a health check page.